mikeasilva/playbill/README.md

 ```

 That is interesting.
 With a very high R<sup>2</sup>, the models
-indicates that that the current week’s gross box office revenue is
+indicates that that the current week’s gross box office revenue is about
-`round(all_data$coefficients[2] * 100, 0)`% of the past week’s revenue.
+97% of the past week’s revenue.
 This is close to but less than one.

 ## What About Week by Week?

 Now this is a little unfair because the example in the textbook only
 looked at one week.
 What if we looked at all the weeks?
-Here;s the
+Here’s the
 summary statistics for all of the linear regressions:

 ``` r